 Zoom and Google Classroom are the two essential platforms that the students will use to attend class and receive and submit assignments.

 What type of parent support is needed?

 Students will need their parent’s help viewing their assignments, making sure they understand the requirements, and help as necessary with the projects throughout the school year.
-(There will be approximately six projects at the end of each historical time period, the options will vary.)
+There will be a project at the end of each historical time period, with a variety of options.